Jess Walsh: Early life

 Walsh was born in Melbourne on 16 May 1971.
 She grew up in the suburb of North Balwyn.
 She holds the degrees of Bachelor of Arts (Hons.) from the University of Melbourne, Master of Arts from the University of Southern California, and Doctor of Philosophy in economic geography from the University of Melbourne.
 Her doctoral thesis was titled "Organising the low-wage service sector: labour, community and urban politics in the United States".

 Career

-From 1998 to 2000 Walsh was a research fellow at two progressive think tanks in the United States, the Institute for Policy Studies and the Economic Policy Institute.
+From 1998 to 2000, Walsh was a research fellow at two progressive think tanks in the United States, the Institute for Policy Studies and the Economic Policy Institute.
 There she researched "the loss of decent, stable manufacturing jobs and the growth in their place of low-paid and insecure work in service industries".
 After returning to Australia, Walsh worked as a researcher and organiser for the Victorian branch of United Voice from 2002 to 2006.
 She then served as assistant state secretary from 2006 to 2007 and as state secretary from 2007 to 2019.

-Walsh was elected to the Senate at the 2019 federal election.
+Walsh was elected to the Senate at the 2019 Australian federal election.
 She serves as Chair of the Senate Economics Committee and is a member of the Parliamentary Joint Committee on Intelligence and Security.